arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

+Several EU foreign ministers called for fresh sanctions against<strong> Iran</strong> over its transfer of “kamikaze” drones to <strong>Russia</strong>.
+Russian forces are believed to have used 28 Iranian-made Shahed-136 drones to attack Kyiv, Ukraine’s capital, on Monday, killing at least four people.
+Separately, a Russian fighter plane crashed into a residential building in the southern Russian city of Yeysk after suffering engine failure, also four dead.

 Jeremy Hunt, <strong>Britain’s</strong> new chancellor of the exchequer, reversed almost all the remaining tax measures made in his predecessor’s “[mini-budget](https://www.economist.com/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically)” three weeks ago.
 The basic rate of tax will remain at 20% indefinitely and the scope of a cap on the price of energy will now be reviewed next April.
-Mr Hunt went further with this U-turn than even the markets had been expecting.
-The <strong>pound </strong>rose on the news.
 These measures signal the end of the prime minister’s signature economic policies, leaving Liz Truss in a perilous political position.

-Several EU foreign ministers called for fresh sanctions against<strong> Iran</strong> over its transfer of “kamikaze” drones to <strong>Russia</strong>.
-Russian forces are believed to have used 28 Iranian-made Shahed-136 drones to attack Kyiv, Ukraine’s capital, on Monday, killing at least four people.
-Separately, a Russian fighter plane crashed into a residential building in the southern Russian city of Yeysk after suffering engine failure, also four dead.

 America’s justice department recommended that<strong> Steve Bannon</strong> be ordered to serve six months in prison and pay a $200,000 fine when he is sentenced by a judge on Friday.
 In July the former adviser to Donald Trump was convicted of contempt of Congress for ignoring subpoenas from the [January 6th committee](https://www.economist.com/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity).
 “His noncompliance has been complete and unremitting”, prosecutors wrote.